JStonham/notes/README.md

 # Encapsulation

-Encapsulation in java allows you to hide certain variables from other classes (to prevent unwanted modification).
-These variables can only be accessed through defined set and get methods.
+Encapsulation in Java allows you to hide certain fields from other classes.
+These fields can only be accessed through defined set and get methods.

 There are four levels of class protection: public, protected, package-private (the default) and private.
 For all except package-private the keyword must be used at the start.
 For package-private no keyword is needed.
 For now just use public and private.

-In the following example, the public class Animal has private variables of age and limbsCount which can only be called by using the defined set methods (setLimbsCount and setAge) and the get methods (getLimbsCount and getAge).
+In the following example, the public class Animal has private fields of age and limbsCount, which can only be called by using the defined set methods (setLimbsCount and setAge) and the get methods (getLimbsCount and getAge).

 ``` java
 public class Animal {